ZeenatLawal/Directory-of-Restaurants/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Directory-of-Restaurants
+# EasySearch - A Directory of Restaurants

-> HTML & CSS Capstone Project (EasySearch - A online directory of restaurants) Created a New York Times article page clone following the original project specifications from https://www.theodinproject.com/courses/html5-and-css3/lessons/positioning-and-floating-elements
+> HTML & CSS Capstone Project (EasySearch - A online directory of restaurants) A responsive website built following the original project specifications from [Microverse Capstone Project - Directory of Schools](https://www.notion.so/HTML-CSS-capstone-project-Directory-of-Schools-eea352bfaf3e4a83b2917df1f9a4e140)

 ![screenshot](images/)

-Project requirements included using semantic HTML, aside tag for editor's pick section, aligning elements using a combination of the float, flex and grid techniques.
+Project requirements included using semantic HTML tags, CSS selectors, HTML elements box model (margin, padding, width, height), Bootstrap, creating UIs adaptable to different screen sizes using mediaqueries and using industry-standard tools (flexbox) to place elements in the page.
+The project was created using the [design](https://www.behance.net/gallery/25563385/PatashuleKE) of Matthew Njuguna & Sam Achola (Behance).

+The project has 3 web pages - the main page, the search results page and the details page.

 ## Built With

 - HTML5
-- CSS3
+- CSS3 Media Queries
+- Bootstrap

 ## Live Demo